Connecticut Labor Laws Guide

 2. Executives — direct supervision and management of 2 or more employees — business, general, and executive managers.

-4. Outside sales — positions involved with making sales or taking orders outside of their employer's main workplace — outside sales representatives who visit potential and existing customers at their premises.
+4. Outside sales — positions involved with making sales or taking orders outside of their employer’s main workplace, like outside sales representatives who visit potential and existing customers at their premises.

-Besides the federal government exemptions, the state enforces overtime restrictions to the same categories that we've mentioned above, in the section regarding minimum wage exceptions.
+Besides the federal government exemptions, the state enforces overtime restrictions on the same categories mentioned above in the section regarding minimum wage exceptions.

 The whole list of exceptions to the minimum wage applies to overtime as well, so here’s a reminder of employees who are exempt from overtime.
 We’re again referring to the people employed in one of the following categories: